- U.S.-China trade exploded in the two decades after China joined the World Trade Organization in 2001.

 At the time, U.S. President Bill Clinton and his advisors contended that bringing China into the global trading system would not only benefit the United States, but also foster economic and ultimately democratic reform in China.
 Still, the move was opposed by U.S. labor unions and many congressional Democrats, who argued that China’s weak worker and environmental protections would incentivize similar practices elsewhere and bring about a “race to the bottom.”

 Even before China joined the WTO, trade between the two countries was growing.
 But WTO membership ensured “permanent normal trade relations,” thereby providing U.S. and foreign companies additional certainty that they could produce in China and export to the United States.
-Trade surged: the value of U.S. goods imports from China rose from about $100 billion in 2001 to $500 billion in 2017.
+Trade surged: the value of U.S. goods imports from China rose from about $100 billion in 2001 to more than $500 billion in 2022.
 This leap in imports is due in part to China’s critical position in global supply chains; Chinese factories assemble products for export to the United States using components from all over the world.

 What are the benefits of this trade?